 "The U.S. Food and Drug Administration today allowed marketing of the inFlow Intraurethral Valve-Pump, a replaceable urinary prosthesis for use in female adults who cannot contract the muscles necessary to push urine out of the bladder (impaired d"...

-The continuous release of oxybutynin from DITROPAN XL® (oxybutynin chloride) should be considered in the treatment of overdosage.
+The continuous release of oxybutynin from DITROPAN XL® should be considered in the treatment of overdosage.
 Patients should be monitored for at least 24 hours.
 Treatment should be symptomatic and supportive.
 Activated charcoal as well as a cathartic may be administered.

 Overdosage with oxybutynin chloride has been associated with anticholinergic effects including central nervous system excitation, flushing, fever, dehydration, cardiac arrhythmia, vomiting, and urinary retention.

 Ingestion of 100 mg oxybutynin chloride in association with alcohol has been reported in a 13-year-old boy who experienced memory loss, and a 34-year-old woman who developed stupor, followed by disorientation and agitation on awakening, dilated pupils, dry skin, cardiac arrhythmia, and retention of urine.
 Both patients fully recovered with symptomatic treatment.

 DITROPAN XL® is also contraindicated in patients who have demonstrated hypersensitivity to the drug substance or other components of the product.
 There have been reports of hypersensitivity reactions, including anaphylaxis and angiodema.This monograph has been modified to include the generic and brand name in many instances.

 Ditropan XL - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration